Master of Public Health(Advanced option available)

 Gain the skills needed to fight disease

 “The public health program is diverse and flexible, where I get to choose the subjects I am interested in.
 I plan to return home after graduating and put my new skills to use, working on disease prevention.
-I did my undergrad in microbiology in Botswana, then studied and practiced teaching for twenty years, and found an interest in public health.” - Malegobo Solomon
+I did my undergrad in microbiology in Botswana, then studied and practiced teaching for twenty years, and found an interest in public health.” - Malebogo Solomon

 Fees & scholarships

-Scholarships: Scholarships
+Scholarships

 How to apply